Friday, January 23, 2015

 We were given a grand tour of St. John's Episcopal Church in Montgomery, organized in 1834 by a small group of pioneer settlers.

-The church has many interesting memorials, including ceiling medallions, 1885 bell chimes in the tower, and stained glass window art by Charles Connick of Boston.
+The church has many interesting memorials, including ceiling medallions, the 1885 bell chimes in the tower, and stained-glass windows by Charles Connick of Boston.

-We took a self-guided tour of the Capitol building, where we saw the 52 governors of Alabama hanging on the walls.
+We took a self-guided tour of the Capitol building, where we saw portraits of Alabama's 52 governors hanging on the walls.
 It has a cantilevered stairway that spirals up to the third floor.
-We saw the old Senate Chamber, the House of Representatives chamber, a sculpture of the only woman governor of Alabama, and the dome overlooking the rotunda on the first floor.
+We saw the old Senate Chamber, the House of Representatives chamber, a sculpture of the only woman to have served as governor of Alabama, and the dome overlooking the rotunda on the first floor.

 Outside, we saw the Confederate memorial, several statues, a rose garden, and an avenue of flags.